 - Toilet paper – in a resealable plastic zip-lock bag.
 Wet loo paper isn’t fun!

 - 1 pair swimmers for washing in the rivers – nothing too revealing

 - 1 sarong for women to wrap around after washing

 One of our ex trekkers took the time to post his thoughts, perhaps you might like to take the time to view what worked for him.
-If you are interested please go to our forum area, ‘Preparing for Kokoda – the Average Joe’, by Dan Towler
+If you are interested please visit to our Blog area, ‘Preparing for Kokoda – the Average Joe’, by Dan Towler

 We carry a first aid kit for our guide and porters, however you are expected to bring with you your own first aid kit.
 Remember common sense prevails.
 Do not bring with you a box of bandaids for example that would cater for the whole group of trekkers instead of just yourself with maybe a few extra.